 This basic beet juice recipe is delicious on its own or use it as a foundation for making other beetroot juices.
-Juiced beets are naturally sweet and an easy, delicious way to get a concentration of vitamins and nutrients into your digestive system.
+Juiced beets are naturally sweet wonderful for your digestive system.

 - Start by washing the beets and removing the stems, saving the stems and leaves to make sautéed beet greens.